-- Remove the blade guard assembly 11 and install the nonthrough-cutting riving knife 52 (Fig. D).
-Refer to: Mounting the Blade Guard Assembly/Riving Knife. - $\label{eq:continuous} \mbox{2.
-Lock the rip fence by pressing the rail lock lever down.} \\ \mbox{Remove the mitre gauge.}$ - 3.
+- WARNING: Keep hands clear of the blade.
+With non-throughcutting the blade is not always visible during the cut, so increased caution is necessary to ensure hands are clear of the blade. - 1.
+Remove the blade guard assembly 11 and install the non-through-cutting riving knife 49 (Fig. D).
+Refer to: Mounting the Blade Guard Assembly/Riving Knife. - 2.
+Lock the rip fence 17 by pressing the rail lock lever down.
+Remove the mitre gauge. - 3.
 Raise the blade to the desired cut depth. - 4.
-Hold the workpiece flat on the table and against the fence.
-Keep the workpiece about 25.4 mm away from the blade.

-WARNING: The workpiece must have a straight edge against the fence and must not be warped, twisted or bowed.
+Hold the workpiece flat on the table 1 and against the fence.
+Keep the workpiece about 25.4 mm away from the blade. - A WARNING: The workpiece must have a straight edge against the fence and must not be warped, twisted or bowed.
 Keep both hands away from the blade and away from the path of the blade.
-See proper hand position in Figure U.

-5. Turn the saw on and allow the blade to come up to speed.
+See proper hand position in Fig. U. - 5.
+Turn the saw on and allow the blade to come up to speed.
 Both hands can be used in starting the cut.
-When there

-- are approximately 305 mm left to be ripped, use only one hand, with your thumb pushing the material, your index and second finger holding the material down and your other fingers hooked over the fence.
+When there are approximately 305 mm left to be ripped, use only one hand, with your thumb pushing the material, your index and second finger holding the material down and your other fingers hooked over the fence.
 Always keep your thumb along side your first two fingers and near the fence. - 6.
 Keeping the workpiece against the table and fence, slowly feed the workpiece rearward all the way through the saw blade.
 Continue pushing the workpiece until it is clear of the blade guard assembly and it falls off the rear of the table.
 Do not overload the motor. - Never try to pull the workpiece back with the blade turning.
 Turn the switch off, allow the blade to stop and slide the workpiece out. - 8.
 When sawing a long piece of material or a panel, always use a work support.
 A sawhorse, rollers, or out feed assembly provides adequate support for this purpose.
 The work support must be at the same height or slightly lower than the saw table.